 They did use an Overspeed cord, which is one person pulling and being pulled.
 Vietnam has that and speed sleds.

 The Road to the SEA Games Championship

-Chinh first international meet was the 2014 SEA Youth in Myanmar where she took bronze in the 200m.
+Chinh’s first international meet was the 2014 SEA Youth in Myanmar, where she took bronze 200m.

 In 2015 Chinh took the Gold medal in both the 100 and 200-meter dash at the ASEAN School Games in Brunei.

-Then 18 Chinh established herself as not just Vietnam’s top Junior sprinter but began to start to fill the void that was left after the retirement of 4x SEA Games Champion Vu Thi Huong.
+Then 18 Chinh established herself as not just Vietnam’s top Junior sprinter but began to fill the void left after the 4x SEA Games Champion Vu Thi Huong’s retirement.

-The Vietnamese had not medaled in the 2015 SEA Games in Singapore in the 100m Dash and had only taken bronze in the 200m.
+The Vietnamese had not medaled in Singapore’s 2015 SEA Games in the 100m Dash and had only taken bronze in the 200m.